 - Using our words: Does your child react when he feels wronged?
 Share the power of using our words, giving clear examples of what he can say instead, like “I’m mad.”
 You can even have him repeat those words again so he can practice right on the spot.

 Do you struggle with getting your kids to listen?
 Join my newsletter and discover the ONE effective word to get them to listen and follow instructions.
-Download my PDF below—at no cost to you:
+Download the PDF below—at no cost to you:

 No mom wants to see her child struggle with impulse control, much less feel like she has to police his every move.
 But as you can see, you can take actionable steps to help yours better manage his behavior and thinking process.